The whole world is insecure

 It’s 3 hours later, I’m seated in a breakout room listening to another man, similar age, called Michael.
 He sold his business two years prior for over $200m, fully bootstrapped.
 It’s a champagne problem, of course, but he’s talking about what it was like to put his heart and soul into something for 10 years before practically having nothing to do overnight.

 He shares why he started.
 He shares why he sold.
-He shares that all the way along, he struggled deeply with insecurity.
+He shares that all the way along, he struggled deeply with insecurity. bWhen he was getting started: insecurity.
+When he was hiring impressive people: insecurity.
+When he sold his business: insecurity.

+A pervasive feeling of not being ‘enough’ has never left him.
 Neither of these were a surprise to me.
 They confirmed a pattern I’ve observed the more time I’ve spent with people that I admire and who have done great things.
+They have insecurity just like everyone else.
+Often more.

 The difference is: they proceed in spite of their insecurity.
 They put themselves in environments that challenge them to become a greater version of themself.
+Because they know a fundamental truth: to be insecure is to be human.

 Tim Ferriss so eloquently describes this: